 Assign individual Output Solos to Monitor A, B, and Headphones outputs.

 When selected, an output assignment screen is displayed in the master touch screen area.
 You can select individual output buss solos for the specific monitor output.
 This is useful for stage monitoring applications where the solos of in-ear monitor mixes could be programmed to appear only on Monitor B for example, which could have an in-ear headphone system connected to it.
 In this example, conventional wedge monitor mixes could be programmed to appear only on Monitor A when soloed, where Monitor A could be connected to a wedge speaker system.

+DIM Level

-DIM Level Range Low Range High -15.0 ds Adjust the monitoring DIM Level between 0 and -infinity.
-The DIM function is only activated if the Return Talkback function is activated via the GPIO facility. -infinty 0dB
+Adjust the monitoring DIM Level between 0 and -infinity.

+The DIM function is activated if the Return Talkback function is activated via the GPIO facility or any of the front-panel Talkback activation switches are pressed..

-SOLO SYSTEM BEHAVIOUR
+SOLO SYSTEM BEHAVIOR